UoMResearchIT/mine-the-gaps/README.md

  click on 'Code' on this github repository homepage, then 'Download ZIP' and save to your chosen folder.
  Then extract this zip file.

-## QUICK START Instructions
+## QUICK START (Makefile) Instructions
 These instructions are for Linux, Mac OS and Windows Sub-system Linux users only.
 We have created a Makefile which you can easily call from the shell.
 It runs a docker container which runs the Mine-the-Gaps web app, accessible from a browser, at localhost.

 ### Open a shell/command prompt and check you are in the mine-the-gaps project directory:
-`cd [folder into which you cloned the mine-the-gaps code]/mine-the-gaps` You should be in the same folder as `Makefile`
+`cd [folder into which you cloned the mine-the-gaps code]/mine-the-gaps` You should be in the same folder as the `Makefile` file.

-### Run the make file
+### Call the Makefile to start the app
-`make docker-serve`
+`make docker-serve`\
 This installs and runs the app on localhost.

 ### Check the app is running
 Open a browser and navigate to `http://127.0.0.1:8000/` .
 You should see the mine-the-gaps web app running, but with no data.
-(You may need to wait a few seconds, and/or refresh the browser.)
+(You may need to wait a few seconds and/or refresh the browser.)

-### Set up super-users (admin users) on the web app (after Makefile/docker quick install)
+### Set up super-users (admin users) on the web app (after Makefile/docker quick installation)
 To load data into the mine-the-gaps app, an admin user is required.
 To set up an admin user (aka superuser), we need to run the Django management tool (which runs within the docker container).
 Run:\